HISTORY OF V-E DAY

 May 9, 1945

-At 12:01 AM a new day was beginning in Russia when the surrender became official in a different time zone farther west in Berlin.
-So Russia and its satellites recognize V-E Day on May 9.
+At 12:01 AM, May 9, a new day was beginning in Russia when the surrender became official in a different time zone farther west in Berlin.
+So, Russia and its satellites recognize V-E Day on May 9.

-So seventy years ago, Victory in Europe occurred across 3 days in May… depending on where you lived.
+That is why seventy-five years ago, Victory in Europe occurred across three days in May… depending on where you lived.

 Bill Petro, your friendly neighborhood historian